Are you consistently creating content for your business? It’s always a great idea to hire expert proofreaders to polish your copy.

-How do you ascertain that a candidate possesses these qualities?
+How do you determine that a candidate possesses these qualities?

 #2.
 Loves the little details

 A meticulous approach to detailed work is an essential trait to consider when you hire expert proofreaders.
-The editor will be sitting down at the computer for hours or days on end, checking over your text with a fine-toothed comb to ensure everything is 100% perfect.
-As such, they must be able to stay focused while working on an entire document, which may be technical or long.
+Editors usually sit down at the computer for hours or days on end, checking over a text with a fine-toothed comb to ensure everything is 100% perfect.
+They must, therefore, be able to stay focused while working on an entire document.

 In sum, you should hire someone who will go above and beyond to produce spotless work.
 A proofreader must be adept at catching even negligible errors.